Showing posts with label Mechanics' Institutes. Show all posts

 Brunswick Mechanics’ Institute, Sydney-road, is to be improved and renovated.
 The chairman (Cr.
 Holbrook) stated that the committee had accepted a tender of £865 for the work.
 “We intend to make the building, which is one of the oldest in Brunswick, a most up-to-date institution,” said Cr.
 Holbrook.
 “Recently we have improved the front by lawns and concrete groundings.
 Inside improvements will include a bigger reading room, and more shelves and books."
 (26)

-Sadly, these improvements to the front required the destruction of a fine Moreton Bay Fig tree, planted nearly 70 years previous by Cr John Ward Fleming and the T.J.
+Sadly, these improvements to the front required the destruction of a fine Moreton Bay Fig tree, planted nearly 70 years previous by Cr John Ward Fleming and T.J.
 Sumner, as the roots were impacting the foundations of the Retreat Hotel and causing the wall of the Mechanics' Institute to crack.
 Another tree of the same age was also removed at this time (27)

 In December 1926, the Annual Report noted that the building works expenditure was £1289 including £865 for the contractors Phillips and Greeney; £211 for extra items£79 for linen; £63 for Mr Heath's fee and £20 for two stone tablets (you can see the stone tablets in the image below).
 Membership had risen to 264 and book stock to 4,411.
 (28)